jadenyue/NBA_Surrender_Analysis/README.md

 | Mike D'Antoni | LAL -2.6 -> 5% | HOU +5.2 -> 11% | 7.9 | 8.2 pt |
 | Larry Brown | NYK -6.3 -> 10% | DET +4.2 -> 3% | 10.5 | 7.5 pt |

-Isiah Thomas is the cleanest case of a coach whose tendency is his own.
-New York at -4.8 SRS and Indiana at +0.5, so a five point difference in roster quality, and his surrender rate did not move at all.
+Isiah Thomas is the clearest case of a coach whose tendency is intrinsic.
+He coached New York at -4.8 SRS and Indiana at +0.5, so a five point difference in roster quality, and his surrender rate did not move at all despite that.
 Rick Adelman is nearly as consistent, moving 1.4 points across a similar swing, and Flip Saunders held to within 3.8 points across an eleven point change in roster quality.

-Larry Drew is the opposite, at 3% with Cleveland and 20% with Atlanta.
-For him the number is clearly not a fixed trait, it is a reaction to whatever situation he walked into.
+Larry Drew is the opposite being one of the most fluctuating, at 3% with Cleveland and 20% with Atlanta.
+For him his surrender tendency is  not a fixed trait, but instead a reaction to whatever situation he walked into.

 The median rate change across all 20 is 5.3 percentage points, which is larger than the 3.3 point standard deviation between coaches.
 So the typical coach who changes teams moves more than the whole league varies, and only the top of the first table looks like a tendency that really belongs to the man.

-As for Doc Rivers, who was the name I was originally curious about, he is absent from both tables, just like he is absent from in-game adjustments.
-All four of the teams he coached were at or above league average, giving him an SRS gap of only 3.7, which is below the threshold for either table.
+As for Doc Rivers, who was the name I was originally curious about, he is absent from both tables (just like he is absent from in-game adjustments).
+All four of the teams he coached were at or above league average, giving him an SRS gap of only 3.6, which is below the threshold for either table.
 Within that narrow range his rate still moved 7.3 points, from 8.9% with a +1.6 SRS Boston team to 16.2% with a +3.9 SRS Philadelphia team.

 *The per-franchise and per-season breakdowns behind these tables are in `coach_team.csv` and `coach_team_season.csv`.*